Types of Bladder Cancer

-- Bladder cancers may spread into deeper bladder layers; they are then more difficult to treat.
+- Bladder cancers may spread into deeper bladder layers, becoming more difficult to treat.

 - If bladder cancer spreads from the urothelium to the muscle layer it is called invasive.

-- Superficial bladder cancer is early-stage disease that affects the bladder lining (urothelium) only.
+- Superficial bladder cancer is an early-stage disease that affects the bladder lining (urothelium) only.

 - Small, ‘finger-like’ growths project from the inside surface of the bladder towards its hollow center.
 This is called papillary bladder cancer.
 These growths (e.g. Ta tumors) can be removed quite easily by your surgeon, and they may never come back (recur).

-- However, some types of early-stage bladder cancer are more likely to recur.
+- Some types of early-stage bladder cancer are more likely to recur.
 These include carcinoma in situ (CIS or Tis) and high-grade T1 tumors.

 - Urothelial cancer can become invasive and spread to deeper layers of the bladder wall.

-- In some cases, bladder cancer may be invasive when it is first detected.
+- In some cases, bladder cancer may be invasive when first detected.

-- Invasive rather than superficial bladder cancer requires more aggressive treatment.
+- Invasive bladder cancer requires more aggressive treatment.